 Visa Information for Current Students

-If you hold a Tier 4 visa for study at the University of Wolverhampton both you and University have responsibilities to the Home Office during your studies and we must work together to make sure you meet the requirements of your visa.
+If you hold a Student Route visa for study at the University of Wolverhampton both you and University have responsibilities to the Home Office during your studies and we must work together to make sure you meet the requirements of your visa.

 Details of the University of Wolverhampton's responsibilities as your sponsor can be found on our General Information page.

-As a Tier 4 visa holder, your responsibilities include -
+As a Student Route visa holder, your responsibilities include -

 - you must bring your visa and your passport to the University when you arrive for us to take a copy (we will do this at enrolment)